themesberg/flowbite/content/forms/input-field.md

 ## Search input

-Get started with this example where the submit button is inside the input field and it can be used for
+Get started with this example where the submit button is positioned inside the input field.

 {{< example class="dark:bg-gray-800" github="components/forms.md" show_dark=true >}}
 <form action="#">